Why Amazon Bought Whole Foods

 That’s the most straightforward analysis.
 But then again, Amazon always seems to be not just several moves ahead of its competitors, but playing another game entirely—chess versus checkers, as they say—so it’s worth thinking through some of the more long-term, hypothetical implications of this deal.

-First, this about food as a delivery service.
-Amazon understands that the most important value in American retail today is sloth.
-E-commerce is soaring and food delivery businesses are taking off because human beings are fundamentally lazy and they don’t want to leave the couch to buy stuff.
+First, this is about food as a delivery service.
+Amazon understands that the most important value in American retail today is what’s is technically known as “consumer convenience” and what is commonly observed as “human sloth.”
+E-commerce is soaring and food-delivery businesses are taking off because human beings are fundamentally lazy and they don’t want to leave the couch to buy stuff.
 That’s why grocery stores and restaurants are seeing fewer shoppers and diners passing through their shops, as Americans are ordering more of their produce and meals online.
-A study commissioned by the market-research firm Euromonitor for Blue Apron’s public filing projects that the online market is projected to grow 15 times faster than the the rest of the restaurant business through the end of the decade.
+A study commissioned by the market-research firm Euromonitor for Blue Apron’s public filing projects that the online market is projected to grow 15 times faster than the rest of the restaurant business through the end of the decade.

 In the last few years, Amazon has expanded its online grocery business, AmazonFresh, but it hasn’t quite mastered online groceries the same way it’s mastered books and media.
 With Whole Foods, which will continue to operate under its own name, an Amazon Prime subscription might operate just like Costco membership.
 Maybe Prime members would get deals on Whole Foods produce, and they could elect to have the fresh veggies and organic dips delivered to their homes and apartments.
 The Whole Foods purchase is a $14 billion bet on the future of food that comes in boxes.